annell/ecs-cpp/Readme.md

 ## What is ECS?

+A Entity Component System (ECS) is a design pattern that is used to decouple data from logic.
+It is a way to organize your code in a way that is more flexible and maintainable.
+It is a common pattern used in game engines, but can be used in other applications as well.

+See it as a container that holds entities, and each entity can have one or more components.
+A component is a data structure that holds data, and a system is a function that operates on entities that has a specific set of components.
+A system can be seen as a function that takes in a set of components and performs the operation on said components.
+The ECS container is responsible for keeping track of which entities has which components, and which systems should be run on which entities.

 From [Wikipedia](https://en.wikipedia.org/wiki/Entity_component_system):

 >`Entity` An entity represents a general-purpose object.
 In a game engine context, for example, every coarse game object is represented as an entity.
 Usually, it only consists of a unique id.
 Implementations typically use a plain integer for this.